 Robert Denk is Assistant Vice President for Forecasting and Analysis.
 His responsibilities include developing econometric models of national, state and metropolitan area housing activity, as well as providing ad hoc analyses on a range of housing sector issues.
 Mr. Denk has been an economist in Washington DC for more than 20 years working in the private, non-profit and government sectors.
 Mr. Denk received a B.S. from the College of Social Sciences at Michigan State University and an M.A. in Economics from Virginia Polytechnic Institute and State University.

-Robert D. Dietz, Ph.D., is Vice President for Tax and Policy Issues, and his responsibilities include economic and legal analysis of tax and other policy issues.
+Robert D. Dietz, Ph.D., is Vice President for Tax and Market Analysis for NAHB, where his responsibilities include economic and legal analysis of tax and policy issues, as well as analysis of housing market data.
 His areas of responsibility include homeownership and energy tax incentives, affordable housing policies, business tax issues, tax regulations, and government budget analysis.
 Dr. Dietz has published academic research on the private and social benefits of homeownership, federal tax expenditure estimation, and other housing and tax issues in peer-reviewed journals, including the Journal of Urban Economics, Journal of Housing Research, the National Tax Journal and the NBER Working Paper series.
+He has testified before the House Ways and Means Committee and the Senate Finance Committee on housing and tax issues.
 Prior to joining NAHB in 2005, Robert worked as an economist for the Congressional Joint Committee on Taxation, specializing in revenue estimation of legislative proposals involving housing, urban development, and other business tax issues.
 He is a native of Dayton, Ohio and earned a Ph.D. in Economics from the Ohio State University in 2003.

 Joshua J. Miller, Ph.D., is a Housing Policy Economist and his responsibilities include monitoring government policies relating to local economic development, impact fees, and energy policies.
 Dr. Miller conducts statistical and economic research on various homebuilding regulation and housing policy topics, including the economic impact of home building.
 His areas of responsibility include state and local finances, housing finance, and homeownership issues.
 Prior to joining NAHB, Dr. Miller was a research assistant at the University of Illinois - Institute of Government & Public Affairs.
 He has a Ph.D. in Economics from the University of Illinois at Chicago.